Cosmological dynamics of multifield dark energy: Introduction

 While identifying any exact fixed points in cosmological evolution appears to be challenging, we numerically prove that spinning trajectories are generically achieved and maintained with a relatively simple choice for the two-field potential, and, importantly, for a wide pool of initial conditions.
 For all the cases we also explicitly demonstrate that the de Sitter swampland conjecture is satisfied for large regions in the parameter space.
 In addition to the aforementioned de Sitter conjecture, we also show that our models generically satisfy the distance conjecture \cite{Palti:2019pca} in the observationally relevant epochs.

-Even though the spinning solutions universally predict cosmological-constant-like cosmic backgrounds, the spinning multifield scenarios we discuss can be observationally distinguished from $\Lambda$CDM owing to their richer clustering properties.
+Even though the spinning solutions universally predict cosmological-constant--like cosmic backgrounds, the spinning multifield scenarios we discuss can be observationally distinguished from $\Lambda$CDM owing to their richer clustering properties.
 Particularly, the rapidly rotating multifield constructions possess a perturbation mode much heavier than the Hubble scale, leading to enhanced clustering on sub-Hubble scales.
-Moreover, the sound speed of the effective massless mode is significantly reduced, again, leading to enhanced sub-horizon clustering of the dark energy component \cite{Akrami:2020zfz}.
+Moreover, the sound speed of the effective massless mode is significantly reduced, again, leading to enhanced subhorizon clustering of the dark energy component \cite{Akrami:2020zfz}.

-For each of the considered models we have identified a range of linear, sub-horizon scales affected by the clustering, demonstrating the presence of a wide range of observationally accessible scales which are of interest for upcoming large-scale structure probes.
-The effective sound speed can turn imaginary in certain, though by far not all, cases, signalling the presence of gradient instabilities which limit the range of validity of the models.
+For each of the considered models we have identified a range of linear, subhorizon scales affected by the clustering, demonstrating the presence of a wide range of observationally accessible scales which are of interest for upcoming large-scale structure probes.
+The effective sound speed can turn imaginary in certain, though by far not all, cases, signaling the presence of gradient instabilities which limit the range of validity of the models.
 We provide summaries of observational viability, satisfaction of the de Sitter conjecture, and the absence of gradient instabilities, effectively limiting the parameter ranges of the considered models.
 One or more of these limits can be used as generic guiding principles when constructing multifield models.